paulkienitz/SPARE/spare05 README.md

 > `httpStatus` will, for errors returned by the web host, be the number of the HTTP result code, such as 404 for Not Found.
 Negative values are used for errors occurring after a successful download.
 A value of -1 is used when the downloaded content does not contain `contentElementID`.
-Other negative values are used for unexpected failures during the page update, which normally you should never encounter.
+Other negative values are used for unexpected exceptions, which normally you should never encounter: -2 or -4 if it occurred during content retrieval, or -3 if during the page update.

 > `httpMessage` will, in the case of host errors, be set to the brief standard message accompanying an HTTP error, such as “Not Found”, if any was sent.
 If the server is using HTTP 2 and sent no message, SPARE may substitute a generic message such as "HTTP status ###", where ### is the httpStatus number.